Selectmen's Meeting, Town Hall, Monday, April 21,2014 at 7:00 p.m.

 Town Government News

-From the Office of the Tax Collector - The first issue of tax bills have been mailed out and are due on July 11, 2013.
+From the Office of the Tax Collector - The second issue of tax bills have been mailed out and are due on December 30, 2013.
 If you have not received yours, please contact our office.
-Your bill should also reflect the new assessed value as of April 1, 2012.

 Consumer Confidence Report 2013 - Carroll Water Works - This year's water report is available here online and also available at the Town Hall.
 They will also be mailed out to each water customer in the 2nd quarter water bill which will go out at the end of June or beginning of July.